hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step8-nfs.md

 ## PersistentVolume

-The NFS Server is offering two directories for storage so you'll create two PersistentVolumes that for each directory that look like this:
+You'll create two PersistentVolumes that for each directory offered by the NFS server with this manifest:

 `ccat nfs-pv.yaml`{{execute}}